Inheritance in India is Economic Power

 Administration vs. Partition - Two Court Supervised Legal Options for Inheritance Transfer in India

 Legal heirs, NRI’s and Resident Indians alike, must recognize that ALL financial affairs of the deceased are required to be laid to rest immediately after his/her passing away.
 Legal representative of the deceased is required to be appointed to pay outstanding debts and bills, file tax returns, and transfer ownership of assets of the deceased to lawful successors in accordance with law.
 No Transfer, no rights.
-Without transfer, all assets of the deceased are frozen.
-No lega
+Without transfer, all assets of the deceased are f

 Inheritance Transfer-When "Will" Claimed